iTwin/itwin-cli/docs/itwin101.md

 This makes the iTwin a true operational tool, not just a design archive.

-#### 📚 External Data: Extendable by Design
+#### 📚 External Data: Extendable by Nature

 Need to connect to a custom database, web API, or document store?
 The iTwin is designed to consume and present external data as part of its interface.
-Through widgets, charts, or overlays, the twin can be tailored to meet specific business needs.
+Through widgets, charts, or overlays, the twin can be tailored to meet specific business or project needs.

 ---

 ### ⚙️ The Role of the iTwin CLI

-The **iTwin CLI** is a command-line tool that lets developers and technical users interact with the iTwin Platform programmatically.
+The **iTwin CLI** is a command-line tool that lets developers and technical users interact with the iTwin Platform through simple text commands.
 It simplifies many common tasks:

 - ✍️ **Create and manage iTwins**
 - 🛡️ **Set up access control and user roles**